github/docs/content/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages.md

 You can install packages from {% data variables.product.prodname_registry %} by adding the packages as dependencies in the *package.json* file for your project.
 For more information on using a *package.json* in your project, see "[Working with package.json](https://docs.npmjs.com/getting-started/using-a-package.json)" in the npm documentation.

 By default, you can add packages from one organization.
-For more information, see "[Installing packages from other organizations](#installing-packages-from-other-organizations)".
+For more information, see "[Installing packages from other organizations](#installing-packages-from-other-organizations)."

 You also need to add the *.npmrc* file to your project so all requests to install packages will go through {% data variables.product.prodname_registry %}.
 When you route all package requests through {% data variables.product.prodname_registry %}, you can use both scoped and unscoped packages from *npmjs.com*.
 For more information, see "[npm-scope](https://docs.npmjs.com/misc/scope)" in the npm documentation.